FabulousCodingFox/gvox-java/README.md

 <br>
 Java bindings for the GVOX voxel data library (https://github.com/GabeRundlett/gvox)

+# IMPORTANT!
+This project is not finished.
+The adapter api is not implemented yet, as well as several features of the consumer api

 ## Installation (Maven)
 1. [Authenticate GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages)
 2. Add the package dependencies to the dependencies element of your project pom.xml file